 Using his apprenticeship and a Bachelor’s degree, Tim Michel was promoted to Advisor and Project Manager Payments & Deposits at Commerzbank.

 After my apprenticeship as a banker and banking specialist (IHK), one thing was clear: I wanted to consolidate the content from the apprenticeship academically.
 Back then, I was already working at Commerzbank and so I decided to do an online business management study programme that focused on financial management.
-The flexible time models at IU meant that I was able to combine work and study ideally.
+The flexible time models at IU International University of Applied Sciences meant that I was able to combine work and study ideally.
 I am by nature the kind of person who likes structure, so I blocked off fixed learning periods throughout the week.